 Climate information services for increased resilience and productivity in Senegal (CINSERE)

 Because of the difficulty in acquiring daily rainfall data in sub-Saharan Africa and because most of these data are not yet digitized, rainfall data is used much less in forecasting here than in other regions, despite the region’s high-dependence on rain-fed agriculture.
-Together with AfClix (Africa Climate Exchange), the Rainwatch project closes this gap by increasing the accessibility of usable climate information.
+Together with AfClix (Africa Climate Exchange), the RAINWATCH project closes this gap by increasing the accessibility of usable climate information.
 RAINWATCH is a simple, low-cost and real-time rainfall monitoring system.
 It permits the tracking of critical rainfall and temperature attributes and serves as an early warning system that addresses extensive drought and excessive flooding beneficial to different users such as farmers, scientists and policy-makers.
-Rainwatch provides users with simple local rainfall and temperature plots presented in a practical format that all can understand.
+RAINWATCH provides users with simple local rainfall and temperature plots presented in a practical format that all can understand.

-Associate partners: The Forecasters’ Handbook
+The Forecasters’ Handbook

 The following Associate Partners authored chapters in the ‘Meteorology of Tropical West Africa; The Forecasters’ handbook’ edited by Douglas Parker and Mariane Diop Kane:

 Andrew is a climate scientist working on calibrating and combining seasonal forecasts, particularly for Africa.
 He currently works in the forecast verification and outreach team at the Met Office in the UK.
+Areas of Expertise: